MrEnder0/Grid9/README.md

 curl -s https://raw.githubusercontent.com/MrEnder0/Grid9/main/scripts/install_linux.sh | bash
 ```

+### Test it out

+You can open this project in gitpod if you dont want to run it locally.

 ## Future plans

 Note in between updates there may be other smaller changes.
 Also none of these are in any particular order.